bdorney/CMS_GEM_Analysis_Framework/README.txt

                 SummaryStatistics::fStdDev          //Standard deviation of dataset
                 SummaryStatistics::mset_fOutliers   //Container storing outliers of a dataset; outlier definition is defined per Analyzer
-                SummaryStatistics::hDist            //TH1F object of which stores the distribution of the dataset
+                SummaryStatistics::hDist            //TH1F object of which stores the distribution of the dataset SummaryStatistics::fitDist          //TF1 object which attempts a Gaussian fit to hDist

+                SummaryStatistics::clear()          //resets all floats to -1, resets TObjects, and clears all stl containers

             There is also one copy constructor and one overloaded assignment operator.
 These items perform a deep copy of the std::shared_ptr objects above.